Article I: NAME

 Section 2.
 Notice

-Notice of proposed amendments shall be provided to the AALL Bylaws Committee at least 60 days prior to the election.
-After the AALL Bylaws Committee reviews and approves the proposed changes, the Secretary/Treasurer shall announce the election at least 30 days in advance of the election.
+Notice of proposed amendments shall be provided to the AALL Bylaws and Resolutions Committee at least 60 days prior to the election.
+After the AALL Bylaws and Resolutions Committee reviews and approves the proposed changes, the Secretary/Treasurer shall announce the election at least 30 days in advance of the election.

 Section 3.
 Effect

-Any amendment shall take effect after it has been approved by AALL’s Bylaws Committee and passed by a majority of voting ALL-SIS members.
+Any amendment shall take effect after it has been approved by AALL’s Bylaws and Resolutions Committee and passed by a majority of voting ALL-SIS members.

 (Formerly Article VIII, renumbered at the Section’s Annual Meeting in San Antonio, Texas, July 13, 2014.)